MicrosoftDocs/biztalk-docs/biztalk/core/build-errors-in-the-task-list.md

  When you construct a message, you specify all the message variables.
 Then you make assignments to the message or its parts.
 If part of a specific message assignment is included in a separate **Construct Message** shape, you may receive the initialization error message.

 ### Resolution
  To resolve this behavior, make sure that you include all parts of a specific message assignment in the same **Construct Message** shape.
-For a related support issue, see KB article [870606](https://support.microsoft.com/?kbid=870606).

  You can also resolve this behavior by creating your message in a **Construct** shape before using an instance of it in an **Expression** shape.
 For example, the following code will cause an error if placed in an **Expression** shape: